Audi Financing: What To Know Before You Buy

 Audi finance options

-You have many choices when it comes to funding, including special AFS offers, banks, credit unions, online lenders and others.
-It’s good to keep these options in mind as you decide how to pay for your Audi.
+You have many choices when it comes to funding your Audi, including special AFS offers, banks, credit unions, online lenders and others.
+Keep these options in mind as you decide how to pay for your Audi.

 Audi Financial Services

-Most major car manufacturers offer their own auto financing because it’s another way they make profit.
-But it can also be very convenient for buyers.
+Major car manufacturers like Audi offer their own auto financing because it’s another way they make money.
+It can also be very convenient for buyers.

-Automaker lenders rarely offer the same APR across their product lines.
-The year and model of the car, the season you’re buying the car and even your ZIP code can all affect the interest rate you’ll pay on a car, although credit score is still the most important.
+Manufacturer financing companies like Audi Financial Services (AFS) rarely offer the same rate for every car.
+The year and model of the car, the season you’re buying the car and even your ZIP code can all affect the interest rate you’ll pay on a car, although credit score is still the most important factor.

-Automakers don’t always offer the best financing rates, but they sometimes have excellent deals through special programs and incentives, such as 0% financing, cash back or discounts for certain groups.
-Here are some:
+Automakers like Audi don’t always offer the best financing rates, but they sometimes have excellent deals through special programs and incentives, such as 0% financing, cash back or discounts for certain groups.
+Here are some of Audi’s current incentives:

 College Graduate Program